The Academy Award–Winning "Call Me Irresponsible" and Other Hit Songs from the Movies: Reception

 William Ruhlmann of Allmusic was complimentary.
 "The songs tended to be evocative of a mood rather than specific, and Williams's warm, yet homogenized approach, backed by sympathetic orchestral arrangements with occasional vocal choruses, brought out their haunting, romantic qualities."
 He even singled out specific tracks.
 "Especially impressive here were 'Laura,' a version of 'Gigi' with the introductory verse, and a restrained (well, compared to Mario Lanza) 'Be My Love.'
 But the whole album suggested that Williams and movie songs remained perfect partners."

 In their capsule review at the time of its release, Billboard magazine described the album as a "fine collection" and noted that "Andy's singing is most enjoyable".

-Cashbox mentions "his renditions of “More,” “Gigi,” “Love Letters,” “Charade” are Warm and winning, and superb listening".
+Cashbox mentions Williams "warm and winning renditions of “More,” “Gigi,” “Love Letters,” “Charade” and many others make for superb listening".

-Variety notes "Williams' very effective way with a ballad, in particular way those adult lyrics, is demonstrated here with lucid performances of such songs as 'Charade', 'Laura', ... and among others.
+Variety notes "Williams' very effective way with a ballad, in particular way those adult lyrics, is demonstrated here with lucid performances of such songs as 'Charade', 'Laura', 'Madrigal', 'More', 'Gigi', 'The Song from Moulin Rouge', 'Be My Love,' and 'Anniversary Song'.